A Very Long Engagement

-What's the story?
+What's the Story?

 During World War I, five French soldiers face court martial after attempting to injure themselves into escaping the terrors of trench warfare.
 Instead of being executed or pardoned, they are sent back into the "No Man's Land" of the war to die at the hands of their German enemies.
 Through bureaucratic mix-ups and massive casualties, no one is sure what ultimately happens to these five soldiers.
 One of the five, a young man named Manech (Gaspard Ulliel) who has been driven mad by the ugliness he has seen on the battlefield, is engaged to Mathilde (Audrey Tautou), a polio victim, who, in spite of receiving Manech's death notice, is convinced he is somewhere still alive.
 She will stop at nothing until she finds out once and for all what happened to the love of her life.
 She embarks on a quest to find out the truth.

-Besides being the film that reunited the director and star of Amelie (Jean-Pierre Jeunet and Audrey Tautou, respectively), A VERY LONG ENGAGEMENT is many film genres rolled into one: an unsanitized war film, an engaging detective story, and, ultimately, a transcendent love story.
+A Very Long Engagement is one of those films that gets even better with repeated viewing.
+Besides being the film that reunited the director and star of Amelie (Jean-Pierre Jeunet and Audrey Tautou, respectively), it's many film genres rolled into one: an unsanitized war film, an engaging detective story, and, ultimately, a transcendent love story.
 That Jeunet is able to make these many levels in genre, story, and style look easy (as well as visually stunning) stands as a testament to his achievement.

-A Very Long Engagement is one of those films that improves with repeated viewing; while the first viewing is enjoyable enough, the story twists, turns, and jumps can leave you temporarily disoriented.
-This is one of those wonderful movies where new discoveries are made each time you see it.
+While the first viewing is enjoyable enough, the story twists, turns, and jumps can leave you temporarily disoriented; this is one of those wonderful movies where new discoveries are made each time you see it.
 While the battle scenes will be considered gruesome by some, they are unsparingly shown to make the audience understand what would drive these five soldiers to the desperate acts of injuring themselves in order to be sent home and away from their hellish circumstances.

 Families can talk about how war -- and the soldiers' reactions to war -- is portrayed in this film.
 How is this similar and different to other films set around wartime?